aramirezdecruz3148/puppyHeads-or-puppyButts/README.md

-# puppyHeads-or-puppyButts
+# puppyHeads-or-puppyTails
-Heads or Butts?
-Press the button to see which you get!
+Heads or Tails?
+Pick a side, make a bet and press the button to see which you get!